 <requestedPrivileges> <requestedExecutionLevel level="requireAdministrator" uiAccess="false"/> </requestedPrivileges>

-Change requireAdministrator to asInvoker and the save changes in exe file.
+Change requireAdministrator to asInvoker and save changes to the .exe file.

-Note that now the UAC shield has disappeared from the program icon, and you can run it without asking for administrator password with the current user permissions.
+Note that now the UAC shield has disappeared from the program icon, and you can run it as the current user without asking for the administrator password.

 In this case, you can force the program to use an external manifest file.
 Create a plain text file appname.exe.manifest (for example, Autologon.exe.manifest

 ) in the directory with the exe file and copy the manifest code from Resource Hacker into it.
-Change requireAdministrator to asInvoker.
+Replace requireAdministrator with asInvoker.
 Save the manifest file.

-To have Windows always try to use the external manifest file when launching exe files, enable a special registry parameter:
+To make Windows always try to use an external manifest file when starting EXE files, enable a special registry parameter:

 REG ADD "HKLM\SOFTWARE\Microsoft\Windows\CurrentVersion\SideBySide" /v PreferExternalManifest /t REG_DWORD /d 1 /f

-Restart Windows and make sure the program is using an external manifest file that says to run without administrator privileges.
+Restart Windows and make sure that the program is using an external manifest file and is running without administrator privileges.

 Are you able to help me?